protocol/launchpad/README.md

 1. First, check out the [README.md](https://github.com/protocol/launchpad/blob/gitbook/README.md) and [STYLE-GUIDE.md](https://github.com/protocol/launchpad/blob/gitbook/STYLE-GUIDE.md) in the root repo for how to format and organize your content
 2. Find the section in the [SUMMARY.md](https://github.com/protocol/launchpad/blob/gitbook/SUMMARY.md) file where you want to add your content.
 3. Create a new branch or fork, and find the .md doc (or create a new .md file) in the `/docs/name-of-section` [directory](https://github.com/protocol/launchpad/tree/gitbook/docs) where you would like to add your content.
 4. Create a PR for your change to the `gitbook` branch.
-Questions? [ping the core contributors](https://github.com/protocol/launchpad/graphs/contributors) to this repository.
+Questions? [ping the core contributors](https://github.com/protocol/launchpad/graphs/contributors) to this repository, or open an [Issue](https://github.com/protocol/launchpad/issues).

 ## Sections